The Benefits of Eating Together

-The knock on effect of eating together isn’t just that kids usually eat more healthily, studies have found there’s a whole host of other benefits including reduced stress, good mental health, improved grades, saving money, better family relationships and greater happiness, more here.
+The knock on effect of eating together as a family, isn’t just that kids usually eat more healthily, studies have found there’s a whole host of other benefits including reduced stress, good mental health, improved grades, saving money, better family relationships and greater happiness.

-All kids go through stages of ‘fussing’ over food and it’s during these times that we may unitentionally reinforce it, so they end up with longer term picky eating habits.
-I once had a friend who for years at every meal ate only marmite sandwiches, luckily he survived and made it to adulthood and is now running marathons!
+All kids go through stages of ‘fussing’ over food and it’s during these times that we may unintentionally reinforce it, so they end up with longer term picky eating habits.
+Eating together is more likely to encourage children to explore food more and try things out, especially when they see us modelling how to.

 I Don’t Like Potato

-I’ve been teaching for 20 years and during lunchbreaks have seen many school kids pushing their food around their plates, pulling pained expressions that we are poisoning them with carrots, exclaiming the sauce is yucky, and the mashed potato is weird and makes them feel sick.
-They find it hard to control their cutlery and can’t wait to get away from the table and nor can the lunchtime staff who pace around with their cloths, waiting for the next year groups to take their places on the benches.
+I’ve been teaching for 20 years and during lunch-breaks have seen many school kids pushing their food around their plate.
+They find it hard to control their cutlery and can’t wait to get away from the table and nor can the lunchtime staff, who pace around with their cloths, waiting for the next year groups to take their places on the benches.

 How can we Create Autonomous Happy Eaters?

-Underlying all I have written below is looking for opportunities to give autonomy to our children.
-Think – can I allow my child to make the decision, is there a place for choice here?
-By allowing our child more autonomy we give them some space to be and to take ownership of their eating.
-By including them in our family food decisions we can significantly relax our control and boundaries and we may discover our children become more relaxed across other areas of their lives, so these values are transferable.
+What if we looked for more opportunities to give autonomy to our children?
+By allowing our child more choice we give them some space to be and to take ownership of their eating.
+By including them in our family decisions we can significantly relax our control and boundaries, and we may discover our children become more relaxed across other areas of their lives, so these skills are transferable.

 Make Table Connection & Conversation the Priority

-We all sit down on Sundays together and go through our calendars and planners, again a lovely time to connect and communicate as a family.
-We often write down meals we would all like for the week too, these are a balance of freshly prepared and shop bought.
+On Sundays, we sit together and go through calendars and planners in an attempt to get organised.
+Again a lovely time to connect and communicate as a family.
+We often write down meals we would all like for the week, and which meals they can help prepare/cook.

-At most stages of the shop to table chain they are involved and engaged.
+At most stages of the shop to table experiences they are included

 Where Does Our Food Come From?

 Many kids don’t know where food comes from.
-We’ve been priviledged to grow vegetables at our allotment for the past 12 years, so the kids have been able to sow, grow and eat from scratch.
+For the past 12 years, we’ve been privileged to grow vegetables at our allotment, so the kids have been able to sow, grow and eat from scratch seasonally.

-If you don’t have access to a garden or the opportunity to plant a few seeds maybe see if you can visit a friend who does, an allotment, garden centre or working farm.
-Most schools do have gardening projects, however I would say it can be rather tokenistic and dependent on the energy and enthusiasm of the staff member in charge (they have soo much other admin imposed on them, usually tipped towards Maths and English, outdoor learning gets given a low priority).
-My kids’ School Council is very engaged with the school gardens, so it may be your school has similar or you start up a gardening club yourself!
-Look also at food labels with them and world maps to plot which country food has come from and watch Youtube clips, here’s a clip for starters.
+If you don’t have access to a garden or the opportunity to plant a few seeds, maybe see if you can visit a friend who does, or visit an allotment, garden centre or working farm.
+Most schools do have gardening projects, however I would say it can be rather tokenistic and dependent on the energy and enthusiasm of the staff member in charge.